Mahesh100/Spring-Java-Framwork/README.md

 -  Additionally, you will need to annotate any configuration bean with @EnableSpringConfigured so that Spring is aware of your configurable beans.
 -  Similar to functionality found in Spring's XML element.
 -  @Autowire annotation will work only those objects which are managed by spring (ie created by the spring container).
+-  In your case the service and controller object are managed by spring.